 After a month or two, the working area is going to start looking like amazing garden soil.
-If there doesn’t seem to be much happening, add some compost accelerator (I like this one) and let ‘er rip.
+If there doesn’t seem to be much happening, add some compost accelerator (I like EB Stone's Organic Compost Maker) and let ‘er rip.

 This is just as straightforward as it sounds.
 With pit composting you dig a hole in whatever area of the garden needs more nutrients, and plop a pile of browns and greens in there.
 Then cover with soil and let it go.

-Be cautious if you’re putting vegetable seeds in your pit compost!
-They might just sprout come springtime and you’ll have a jungle of volunteer vegetables to deal with (tomatoes are notorious for this).
+Be cautious if you’re putting vegetable seeds in your pit compost.
+They might just sprout come springtime and you’ll have a jungle of volunteer vegetables to deal with.